 We accept films from all over the world and welcome them.

 However, if the film is not in English it does have to be subtitled in English.

-All films must have been made in the last three years.
+All films must have been made in the last two years.

 Filmmakers do not have to be in attendance at the festival to be screened, but we would be overjoyed to meet you.